Southern Pacific 1744: Construction and revenue service

-Preservation
+Early retirement

 Of all the steam locomotives that pulled the farewell to steam excursions, only Numbers 1744, 2248, and 4460 are preserved.
 No. 4460 has remained on static display at the National Museum of Transportation in St. Louis, Missouri, as the Forgotten Daylight, whereas No. 2248 has been restored to operational status on the Grapevine Vintage Railroad in Tarrant County, Texas, as Puffy since 1993, but is currently undergoing a 1,472-day overhaul.
 On April 18, 1959, the Southern Pacific donated No. 1744 to the Sons of Utah Pioneers, and the locomotive was moved to their grounds in Corinne, Utah on May 9, where it remained on static display for the next twenty-one years.

+Heber Valley Railroad excursion service

 On April 22, 1980, No. 1744 was purchased by the New London and Village Incorporation, and it was moved by truck to Heber City, where it was given a major rebuild in the locomotive shops.
-In the Labor Day weekend of that year, No. 1744 was back under steam and was ready to operate on the Heber Creeper Tourist Railroad.
+In the Labor Day weekend of that year, No. 1744 was back under steam and was ready to operate on the Heber Creeper Tourist Railroad (HVRX).
 There, No. 1744 would operate alongside some other active steam locomotives, including Union Pacific 2-8-0 No. 618, Sierra Railway 2-8-2 "Mikado" No. 36, and Santa Maria Valley 2-8-2 No. 100.
 No. 1744 would also perform some famous doubleheaders with the other locomotives, which would also only happen on Labor Day weekends.
 As the decade progressed, however, the Heber Creeper was running into some financial trouble, and they slowly struggled to operate any more trains.
-No. 1744 made its last run in Heber on December 3, 1989, when it pulled the Santa Claus Express, and its fire was dropped once again.
+No. 1744 made its last run in Heber on December 3, 1989, when it pulled the Santa Claus Express, and its fire was dropped once again and put into storage.

+Citizens in the Heber area successfully petitioned the State of Utah to help save the railroad, leading to the creation of the Heber Valley Historic Railroad Authority in the early 1990s.
+By that time, however, No. 1744 was auctioned off to Tarantula Corporation.
+It was moved by truck to Ogden, and then moved by rail East-bound to Fort Worth, Texas, where it was re-lettered Fort Worth and Western (FWWR).
+There were plans to operate the locomotive to pull the FWWR's Tarantula excursion trains.
+However, such plans have fallen through, and No. 1744 instead spent the rest of the decade in storage at Fort Worth.

+On May 21, 1999, No. 1744 was sold to the Rio Grande Pacific Corporation (RGP), who gave it a thorough overhaul beginning in January 2000 at a combined purchase and rebuild cost of $1.3 million.
+No. 1744 was test fired and returned to service, operating over FWWR trackage on September 9, 2000, and throughout the rest of the month, it was used for various test runs while pulling passenger cars, until it was approved to operate by the Federal Railroad Administration (FRA) on September 30.
+It was subsequently moved via flatcar to New Orleans, Louisiana in November of that year.